Skip to main content

 func UnmarshalSession(data []byte) (*Session, error)

 NewSession is the normal entry point.
-LoadSession and UnmarshalSession rebuild a session from a file or JSON blob you saved earlier, see Session save & restore.
+LoadSession and UnmarshalSession rebuild a session from a file or JSON blob saved earlier, see Session save & restore.

 Core request